-The preparation of financial statements in accordance with IFRSs requires the use of certain critical accounting judgements and estimates.
+The preparation of financial statements in accordance with international accounting standards requires the use of certain critical accounting judgements and estimates.
 It also requires management to exercise judgement in the process of applying the accounting policies.
 The areas involving a higher degree of judgement or complexity or where assumptions are significant to the consolidated financial statements are: